-Lemon water is good for bodybuilding because it is a calorie-free way to flavor water and improve hydration.
-Also, it provides antioxidants to promote post-workout recovery.
-Since lemon water has no macronutrients it’s important that it’s not a substitute for food and instead consumed along with a complete meal.
+- Lemon water is good for bodybuilding because it is a calorie-free way to flavor water and improve hydration.
+Also, it provides antioxidants (mainly vitamin C) to limit inflammation and promote post-workout recovery.
+You can even add some Stevia as a calorie-free sweetener.

 1. Lemon Water Can Help You Drink More Water

-Many of my bodybuilding clients struggle to get enough water throughout the day, simply because it isn’t that interesting to just drink water.
-When they tell me this, I always recommend adding a flavour to their water, such as lemon, fruit or herbs (like mint).
+Many of my bodybuilding clients struggle to get enough water throughout the day simply because it isn’t that interesting just to drink water.

 2. Lemon Water Is a Calorie-Free Drink Option

-When you are cutting, the calories you are eating are lower than what you are burning, which can lead to hunger.
-If you are drinking calories by consuming something like soda or juice, you are likely to find that hunger is even worse as these liquids do nothing to fill you up.
+If you are drinking calories by consuming something like soda or juice, you are likely to find that hunger is even worse, as these liquids do nothing to fill you up.

 By opting for a calorie-free drink like lemon water, you can use all your calories on food that will physically fill you up so you are more satisfied.

-Lemon water can also be a great option to add in when you are craving sugar, add a bit of stevia to your lemon water for a calorie-free lemonade substitute.
+Add a bit of stevia to your lemon water for a calorie-free lemonade substitute.
 I also like to blend this mix with ice, which feels a bit more “filling” if you are in a cutting phase.

 3. Lemon Water Is High in Vitamin C

-Lemon water is high in vitamin C which has been shown to help boost immune function.
+Lemon water is high in vitamin C, which has been shown to help boost immune function, keeping you healthier and able to fight off sickness.

-For bodybuilder’s, getting sick can be a major hurdle, especially if they are prepping for a competition or show.
+For bodybuilders, getting sick can be a significant hurdle, especially if they are prepping for a competition or show.
+Not only can it cause you to miss workouts, but it can also impact your diet.

 1. Lemon Water Provides No Macronutrients

-Bodybuilders need to consume carbs, protein and fat throughout the day so they have enough energy and their body can function at its best.
-Since lemon water provides none of these, it mustn’t be a substitute for food, particularly around a workout.
+Bodybuilders need to consume carbs, protein, and fat throughout the day so they have enough energy and their body can function at its best.

 2. Lemon Water Can Cause Digestive Discomfort

 As you can imagine, if you experience these symptoms before or during a workout, you are not likely to perform at your best.
-In addition, it may make consuming food, especially protein, during the remainder of the day difficult.

 To reduce the risk of digestive issues, limit the lemon juice to 2 tbsp and ensure you are not drinking it on an empty stomach.